 Tin Bronze and Phosphor Bronze

 These are alloys of copper and tin and were the first to be developed about four thousand years ago.
-They were so important that they led to a period in time being named the Bronze Age.
+They were the first metallic alloys , gradually replacing stone and flint and were so important that they led to a period in time being named the Bronze Age.

 Wrought alloys with 4–8% tin are harder, stronger and stiffer than the wrought brasses and, in strip and wire form, are produced with a combination of high yield strength and good corrosion resistance, which makes them ideal for use as springs.